fallenbeck/passwd_check.py/README.md

                         Password to test
   -pf PASSWDFILE, --passwdfile PASSWDFILE
-                        File containing a list of passwords -l LOGFILE, --logfile LOGFILE
+                        File containing a list of passwords -v, --verbose         Set verbosity (the more v's the more verbose) -q, --quiet           Do not print anything to stdout -l LOGFILE, --logfile LOGFILE
-                        Append output also to a logfile -q, --quiet           Do not print anything to stdout -t MAX_THREADS, --threads MAX_THREADS
+                        Append output also to a logfile -t MAX_THREADS, --threads MAX_THREADS
-                        Maximum number of threads to use (default is 500) -v, --verbose         Set Verbosity (WARNING: output may contain passwords) --version             show program's version number and exit
+                        Maximum number of threads to use (default is 500) --version             show program's version number and exit
 ```